 Tea is an integral part of the culture of Taiwan.
 Just outside Taipei, the suburb of Maokong is awash in traditional Taiwanese tea houses.
 For the short journey out of the urban paradise, you’ll be rewarded with exceptional views of the city as you relax in a serene and blissful tea house.
 The vistas from this area, situated at the edge of a basin, cannot be explained adequately in words; it is a true adventure that must be experienced.

-In the language of Taiwanese indigenous people, the word “taroko” means “beautiful and magnificent.”
-This lush part of the country is well deserving of a visit.
+In the language of Taiwanese indigenous people, the word “taroko” means “beautiful and magnificent” and the Taroko Gorge is a lush part of the country well deserving of a visit.
 While you’re there, stop in a local indigenous restaurant like the Leader Village Taroko.
 There, native tribal people will serve up a sumptuous feast that include mountain vegetables, rice that’s been steamed in bamboo tubes and wild pig marinated in an exotic barbecue sauce.

 You can try a bit of everything at the A-Xia Restaurant in Tainan.
-Traditional food in Taiwan is served banquet-style with immense portions that are encouraged to be shared.
-This is a nice place to visit after the hustle and bustle of the street vendors to try a bit of everything.
+Traditional food is served banquet-style with immense portions that are encouraged to be shared.
+This is a nice place to visit after the hustle and bustle of the street vendors to sample a variety of local delicacies without breaking the bank.

 Splurge on a brief ferry ride across the Kaohsiung harbor to get to Cijin Island.
 Best known for its refreshing ocean breezes and ubiquitous rickshaws, it’s also a prime place to enjoy some truly delectable Taiwanese seafood.
-One of the great things about dining here is that you choose the fresh seafood that you want and watch as it’s prepared fresh for you.
+You choose the fish and watch as it’s prepared fresh in front of your eyes.

 In Taiwanese, “xiaolongbao” literally means “small steaming basket bun.”
-Ask any local resident, though, and their eyes will light up at the mention of this popular culinary tradition.
-Xiaolongbao are dumplings that are steamed in bamboo baskets.
-If you only have time to try it once, do so at the highly-regarded Din Tai Fung restaurant in Taipei on Xinyi Road for a real treat.
+Ask any local resident, though, and their eyes will light up at the mention of this popular culinary tradition of dumplings served in bamboo baskets.
+If you only have time to try it once, do so at the highly-regarded Din Tai Fung restaurant in Taipei for the real deal.